- Laws & Regulations

 Intermediate Care Facility Program Types

-Intermediate Care Facilities (ICF) are health facilities licensed by the Licensing and Certification Division of the California Department of Public Health (CDPH) to provide 24-hour-per-day services.
-There are three types of ICFs, which all provide services to Californians with developmental disabilities.
+Intermediate Care Facilities for Individuals with Developmental Disabilities (ICF/IID) are health facilities licensed by the Licensing and Certification Division of the California Department of Public Health (CDPH) to provide 24-hour-per-day residential services.
+There are four types of ICF/IID's, which primarily provide services to regional center clients with developmental disabilities.

 - ICF/DD (Developmentally Disabled)